TextUp/textup-backend/README.md

 * [Install SDKMAN!](http://sdkman.io/install.html)
 * `sdk install grails 2.4.4`

+## Databases

+Both development and testing environments use an in-memory H2 database.

+Staging and production environments use a MySQL v5.6 database.
+In order for the app to successfully start up, the appropriate user must be created with full permissions on the production database.
+Check `DataSource.groovy` to see the name of the production database.

+Make sure to pass in the correct username and password values for the database user you create with access to the production database.
+See the following section on environment variables for the names of the properties you may use to pass in the database username and password.

 ## Environment variables

 In order to successfully run, certain environment variables are required, accessed primarily in `grails-app/conf/BuildConfig.groovy`.
 Below, we outline variables required for each environment with typical values where appropriate.